 Amplifying members’ voices

-NAFEM regularly joins forces with other organizations to advance the industry’s perspective with elected, and appointed officials.
-Highlights of recent efforts follow:
+NAFEM regularly joins forces with other organizations to advance the industry’s perspective with elected and appointed officials.
+Highlights of recent outreach follow:

 - NAFEM continued its opposition to the Corporate Transparency Act (CTA), included in the Anti-Money Laundering Act of 2020, by joining other organizations supporting the constitutional challenge to the CTA announced by the National Small Business Association (NSBA).
 The Act requires limited liability companies, and other entities created in or registered to do business in the U.S., to report information about their “beneficial owners” – the people who ultimately own or control the company.
 The Act requires 32 million entities to report the private info of their owners or go to jail, with no notion that any of them are doing anything illegal, or that they are even engaged in commerce.
 NAFEM opposed this rule when it was introduced, writing to Senate leaders that, “The amendment would impose duplicative, burdensome reporting burdens on small businesses.
 It also raises significant privacy concerns.”